chad-russell/c/cn/nix/MIGRATION_GUIDE.md

-# Migration Guide: k4 (Podman/Quadlet) → k2 (NixOS with quadlet-nix)
+# Migration Guide: k4 (Podman/Quadlet) → k2 (NixOS)

-This guide helps you migrate your Karakeep, Memos, and Papra services from your homegrown Podman/Quadlet setup on k4 to a declarative NixOS configuration on k2 using `quadlet-nix`.
+This guide helps you migrate your Karakeep, Memos, and Papra services from your homegrown Podman/Quadlet setup on k4 to a declarative NixOS configuration on k2.

 ## Overview